morinoko/pytorch-flower-classifier/README.md

 # Image Classifier Project

 This project demonstrates using PyTorch to develop an image classifier for 102 flower species.
-It incorporates transfer learning through networks provided by TorchVision.
+It incorporates transfer learning through networks provided by the [torchvision model subpackage](https://pytorch.org/docs/stable/torchvision/models.html).

 You can see full details on how the model was trained and how it makes predictions in this [Jupyter notebook](https://github.com/morinoko/pytorch-flower-classifier/blob/master/Image%20Classifier%20Project.ipynb).
 Images come from [this dataset](https://github.com/morinoko/pytorch-flower-classifier/blob/master/Image%20Classifier%20Project.ipynb) (you can also download the dataset separated into categories [here](https://s3.amazonaws.com/content.udacity-data.com/nd089/flower_data.tar.gz) thanks to Udacity).
 This project is based on Udacity's AI Programming with Python Nanodegree.

 ## Requirements